LVMH: History

 In January 2018, LVMH announced record sales of 42.6 billion euros in 2017, up 13% over the previous year, as all divisions turned in strong performances.
 In the same year, the net profit increased by 29%.
 On 1 November 2018, co-founder Alain Chevalier died at age 87.

-On 12 May 2019 the fashion house Fenty, styled as FEИTY, created by singer Rihanna was launched by LVMH in Paris.
-It is the first new fashion house by LVMH in 32 years and she is the first woman of colour to head a brand under LVMH.
+On 12 May 2019, the fashion house Fenty, created by Barbadian singer Rihanna, was launched by LVMH in Paris.
+It is the first new fashion house by LVMH in 32 years, and she is the first woman of colour to head a brand under LVMH.
 On 15 July 2019, LVMH announced a new partnership to further develop the Stella McCartney House.

-On 29 November 2019, LVMH announced its 55% stake in Château d’Esclans, the producer best known for the brand Whispering Angel.
+On 29 November 2019, LVMH announced its 55% stake in Château d'Esclans, the producer best known for the brand Whispering Angel.
 The acquisition was part of LVMH's move to offer a beloved high-end rosé portfolio, in addition to reaching customers worldwide.
 In November 2019, LVMH expressed plans to acquire Tiffany & Co. for approximately US $16.2 billion.
 The deal was expected to close by June 2020.
-LVMH issued a statement in September 2020 indicating that the takeover would not proceed, and that the deal was "invalid" because of Tiffany's handling of the business during the COVID-19 pandemic.
-Subsequently, Tiffany filed suit against LVMH, asking the court to compel the purchase or to assess damages against the defendant; LVMH planned to counter sue, alleging that mismanagement had invalidated the purchase agreement.
+LVMH issued a statement in September 2020 indicating that the takeover would not proceed and that the deal was "invalid," citing Tiffany's mismanagement during the COVID-19 pandemic.
+Subsequently, Tiffany filed suit against LVMH, asking the court to compel the purchase or to assess damages against the defendant; LVMH planned to countersuit, alleging that mismanagement had invalidated the purchase agreement.